City of Chicago faces lawsuit over controversial meetings between Mayor Lightfoot, city council members: BGA

 David Greising from the Better Government Association joined ABC7 Chicago via phone to talk more about the lawsuit.

-The mayor and city council have held at least three meetings "that we are aware of" via zoom to which the public was not invited to for participation or observation, which Greising says violates the "open meeting law."
+The mayor and City Council have held at least three meetings "that we are aware of" via Zoom to which the public was not invited for participation or observation, which Greising says violates the "open meeting law."

 The city is claiming they were "informational" meetings.